viboverse/functional-programming-jamk/materials/25-phoenix-app.md

     $ mix phx.server

-If you are running on Windows, the Windows Defender Firewall prompt will pop up.
-Allow connections in private networks.
+If you are running on Windows, the Windows Defender Firewall prompt may pop up.
+Allow connections on private networks.

 Phoenix server is now running and is serving the web page in default port of 4000.
 Open the Phoenix welcome page in your browser at [http://localhost:4000](http://localhost:4000).